khalid-bhat/khalid-bhat/README.md

 - 👋 Hi, I’m khalid
 - 👀 I am a self-taught coder.
-In my professional journey, I have grown into a Senior Software Engineer, amassing over 6 years of enriching experience.
+In my professional journey, I have grown into a Senior Software Engineer/Technical Lead, amassing over 6 years of enriching experience.
 This path has been truly transformative, offering a myriad of challenges and invaluable learning opportunities.
 - 📫 you can reach out to me on khalidbhat.work@gmail.com